High School Girls Lacrosse NEW Conditioning Clinic

 Events and Programs:

 For fall playing opportunities, we offered Girls Youth “Fun Nights” in mid-November under the lights at Lilly field, once field availability became available with fall sport seasons ending.
 These sessions serve as a fun forum for girls in grades 5-8 to pick up their sticks, play with friends, rock out to the DJ and if lucky, take home great raffle prizes.
-Separately, numerous girls in grades 5, 6 and 8 participated in an 8 v 8 girls jamboree hosted by the John Jay program in Cross River, NY.
+Separately, numerous girls from multiple grades participated in an 8 v 8 girls jamboree hosted by the John Jay program in Cross River, NY.

 Winter Clinics for girls in grades 1-8 start in December and run through February, focused on individual skill development.
 This year’s clinics will be held at Wilton Sports & Fitness under the direction of Emily Mason and supplemented by members of the WHS Girls Varsity team.
 These clinics promise to be fast paced, fun, and focused on the basic individual skills of the game which are so critical for all of our youth girls.
 As everyone knows, in the game of lacrosse you can never be “too good” at catching, throwing, shooting or scooping ground balls.